What could be simpler?

 1. LISTEN TO YOUR BODY

-Our whole society loves data, and runners are no different.
-Watching distances grow and times shrink isn’t just a super-addictive source of extra motivation.
+People love data, and runners are no different.
+Watching distances grow and times shrink isn’t just a super-addictive source of motivation.
 In fact, for many runners, beating the clock is the reason they lace up their shoes each day.

 After all, how else do you know if you’re getting better?